narichasavanorkejoyce/tic-tac-toe-client/README.md

 ## Additional Tech Used

-There were numerous files giv
+There were numerous files given to us in template files.

 ## Next Steps